noah-tz/ElevatorChallenge/README.md

 - Observe the floor display indicating the remaining time until the elevator's arrival.
 - Watch the elevator move between floors and serve requests.

-### Notes

-- The project is written in TypeScript for execution.
-- The code is organized following OOP principles and employs a factory pattern for object creation.
-- The settings file allows for customization of project parameters.